k-telux/k-telux.github.io/_pages/projects.md

 * [Spectrum fitting plotter](../assets/Justplot.exe):
   * This application is designed to plot Raman/PL spectrum and draw fitted curves on it.
 Users need to fit the curves with Origin to get the parameters first.

-## Simulation of the focusing property with high-NA lens of vectorial polarized beam (2024)
+## Combination of the cavity cooling and feed back cooling to reach new cooling temerature limit (2024 - Present)
-#### _This work is supervised by [Prof. Kun Huang](https://faculty.ustc.edu.cn/huangkun) in USTC_
+#### _This work is supervised by [Prof. Chuan-Feng Li](http://lqcc.ustc.edu.cn/cfli/) and associate professor [Dr. Jian Wang](https://faculty.ustc.edu.cn/wangjian1), [CAS Key Laboratory of Quantum Information](https://lqcc.ustc.edu.cn/) in USTC_
 ****

-* Simulated the effect of polarization states on the propagation process of the light field and the focused light field.
-* Calculated and analyzed different polarized light Bessel-Gauss beams and polarized light beams with vortex phase at the focal plane based on the Richard-Wolf vector-integral formula.
+* Simulated the limited temperature that cavity and feedback cooling can reach.
+* Calculated the combination of 2 cooling methods and certified that the new method's lowest temperature has the correct positive correlation with a low cavity decay rate.
+* Simulated the new model using the Quantum Monte Carlo to find the lowest temperature the new method can reach.
+Compared with the separated cooling method, the new method can reach a lower temperature, which means the laser cooling method can also be enhanced with this new method.
-* Summary of the work: [Paper](../assets/Vector_beams.pdf)
+* Reference and progress of the work: [Github](https://github.com/k-telux/Combine-cooling) (_Unpublished_)

 ## Single atom trapping technique based on movable optical lattices (2022 - 2024)
 #### _This work is supervised by [Prof. Chuan-Feng Li](http://lqcc.ustc.edu.cn/cfli/) and associate professor [Dr. Jian Wang](https://faculty.ustc.edu.cn/wangjian1), [CAS Key Laboratory of Quantum Information](https://lqcc.ustc.edu.cn/) in USTC_